 The Complaints & Welfare Manager will aim to respond to you within 10 working days with a final response.
 If they cannot provide a final response within 10 working days, they will contact you to let you know when to expect their final response.
 This final response will highlight the remaining options available to you, as described below.

-If you are not satisfied with the outcome of the review by the Advisory Group, you still have the right to report the matter to the Civil Enforcement Association or the High Court Enforcement Officers Association as appropriate (see below) for their consideration.
+If you are not satisfied with the outcome of the review by the IAG, you still have the right to report the matter to the Civil Enforcement Association, the High Court Enforcement Officers Association, or the relevant Ombudsman as appropriate (see below) for their consideration.